DELTA

 Jeff Mallow investigate, but they can find no malfunction in the plant -

-then Inger turns up the first clue.
+to remain scientifically detached.
+Then Inger turns up the first clue and

 |